 Resources To view a mentoring resources pack from the Academy of Medical Sciences please click here.

-Training Training (virtual) will take place for matched mentors/mentees on Friday 11th November 10:00-12:00
+Training Training (virtual) will take place for matched mentors/mentees in Oct/Nov - date to be confirmed.

 (A recording of the Mentoring training is available for matched mentors and mentees only.
 Please click here to view.)

 BSGAR is grateful to the senior members who have signed up to the Mentoring Scheme as a mentor.
 Please do not hesitate to contact me if you have any questions about this programme.
 Thank you and good luck!